fac-members/fac-slides/src/slides/tfb/pitches/index.md

 ---

-Product Owners will move around different breakout rooms and meet new groups of developers
+Product Owners will move around different tables and meet new groups of developers

 ---

-Once we’ve completed the rounds of pitches, everyone will return to the main room

-Here we’ll hear reflections from each Product Owner
+Once we’ve completed the rounds of pitches, we’ll hear reflections from each Product Owner

 ---